gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/install.md

 $ chmod -R -w gnu-mcu-eclipse/openocd/0.10.0-5-20171110-1117
 ```

-Note: although perfectly possible to install it in any location, it is recommended to use this location, since by default the plug-in searches for the executable in this location.
+> Note: although perfectly possible to install OpenOCD in any folder, it is highly recommended to use this path, since by default the plug-in searches for the executable in this location.

 To check if OpenOCD starts, use: